 Check out these cards from Experian's partners to see some of the features of secured and subprime cards.

 The Capital One® Secured Mastercard® is a secured credit card requiring applicants to pay a deposit upon approval.
-Unlike some secured cards that will only offer a credit limit equal to the deposit amount, this card offers an initial credit limit of $200 with either a $49, $99 or $200 deposit depending on your creditworthiness.
+Unlike some secured cards that will only offer a credit limit equal to the deposit amount, this card offers an initial credit limit of $200 with either a $49, $99 or $200 deposit.
 That means some applicants may only need to pay a $49 as their initial deposit for a $200 limit.
 This card has no annual fee and is a great option to help you establish or rebuild your credit.

 The Discover it® Secured card is one of the few secured credit cards that offers rewards for spending.
 It offers 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter.
 You also earn 1% cash back on all other purchases.
 Once you're approved for this card, you provide a refundable security deposit of at least $200 to establish your credit limit.
 Finally, this card will review your account every eight months to see if it can be converted to an unsecured card, giving you the opportunity to get your deposit back.